Larry Ferrari

-Larry Ferrari (March 4, 1932 - November 20, 1997), born Lazarus Louis Ferrari, was an American organist who hosted The Larry Ferrari Show from 1954 to 1997 on WPVI-TV in Philadelphia, a weekly Sunday morning half-hour program of organ music.
+Larry Ferrari (March 4, 1932 - November 20, 1997), born Lazarus Louis Ferrari, was an American organist who hosted The Larry Ferrari Show, a weekly Sunday morning half-hour program of organ music on WPVI-TV in Philadelphia, from 1954 to 1997.
+He was the Lowrey Organ Company's National Concert Artist and was admitted into the Hall of Fame of the Broadcast Pioneers of Philadelphia in 2000.

-Biography
+Early life

-Born in Boston, Massachusetts on March 4, 1932 as Lazarus Louis Ferrari, Larry Ferrari was a son of Colomba Ferrari.
+Ferrari was born in Boston, Massachusetts, on March 4, 1932, as Lazarus Louis Ferrari.
+His father was Colomba Ferrari.
 He changed his name to "Larry" when a nun suggested he Americanize it.
-Ferrari studied piano and organ as a boy and started his music career when he began performing at his local church at 11 years old.
-Soon after, he began playing at a local skating rink.
-According to friends and family, Ferrari did not use sheet music; after hearing a song he could play it from memory.
+Ferrari studied piano and organ as a boy and started his music career performing at his local church at 11 years old.
+Soon after, he began playing at a local roller rink.